maxlath/couchdb-view-by-keys/README.md

 ## Tips
 ### use single quotes in JSON keys
-Some times you might need to use variable interpolation, which requires to use double quotes around your values containing the variables.
-Unfortunately, JSON keys expect valid JSON, which requires doubles quotes too.
+Some times you might need to use variable interpolation, which, in bash, requires to use double quotes.
+Unfortunately, JSON keys being expected to be valid JSON, they also require doubles quotes.
 You would thus normally endup with some horrible escaping of the kind:
 ```sh
 couch-view-by-keys "$url" "[\"$1\",\"a\"]" "[\"$2\",\"b\"]" "[\"$3\",\"c\"]"
 ```